hashicorp/terraform-cdk/docs/cli-commands.md

 Examples:

 - Convert a local file: `cat main.tf | cdktf convert > imported.ts`
-- Convert your clipboard to Python on OSX: `pbpaste | cdktf convert --language python | pbcopy`
+- Convert HCL in your clipboard to Python on OSX: `pbpaste | cdktf convert --language python | pbcopy`

 There are some known limitations, please [check them out at the @cdktf/hcl2cdk package](../packages/@cdktf/hcl2cdk/README.md#known-limitations).